 Learn the key elements of Subchapter M and the new comprehensive safety system that includes company compliance, vessel compliance, vessel standards, and oversight.

 The release of Subchapter M regulations in the United States establishes towing vessel safety regulations overseeing inspections, standards and options for safety management systems.
-Inland operators are required to have a Certificate of Inspection from the United States Coast Guard (USCG) to maintain fleet operations.
+Operators are required to have a Certificate of Inspection from the United States Coast Guard (USCG) to maintain fleet operations.

 The USCG recognizes ABS for having a comprehensive set of safety vessel standards.
 As a USCG-approved third party organization, we offer fully integrated solutions to help owners and operators achieve and maintain compliance with the newly-released Subchapter M regulations.
 Early preparation with us enables smooth transitions, alleviates uncertainty, and allows you to maintain uninterrupted operations.